JamesPython1/DataIO/README.md

   - twython
   - tkinter

-The tamagotchi pet is displayed on an Adafruit 64x64 RGB Matrix Display run off the display bonnet and a pi zero w Most of the data is collected on a pi 4 (1GB)
+The tamagotchi pet is displayed on an Adafruit 64x64 RGB Matrix Display run off the display bonnet and a pi zero w.

+Most of the data is collected on a pi 4 (1GB).

-The twython streamer is ran off a pi 3A+
+The twython streamer is ran off a pi 3A+.